 Crochet simple flowers with the puff stitch.
 These smaller flowers are perfect for adding as an applique or on jewelry and brooches.
 Puff stitch flowers by Treasurie.

 Popcorn stitch can make beautiful dense crochet flowers as well as be the center of a flower granny square.
 Pattern by Treasurie.

 7. Small Flower Crochet Pattern

 Create the loveliest forget-me-nots with this flower crochet pattern.
 You will be making use of the double crochet technique for this pattern with a magic ring, and you’ll close the ends off with the slip stitch.
 These forget-me-nots are so gorgeous, and you can applique or stick them onto your clothes.
-Patterns from Moois Van M(i)e
+Flower crochet patterns from Moois Van M(i)e

 8. Cute Flower Crochet Patterns

 Pale pink and white dogwood flowers are beautiful.
 This pattern will help you create the coolest springtime floral décor for your table linen, your clothing, and your accessories.
 You can attach some magnets to these and use them as magnetic embellishments for your home appliances.
-Patterns from Golden Lucy Crafts
+Flower crochet patterns from Golden Lucy Crafts

 9. Crochet Pattern for Flowers

 If there’s one catch to real flowers, it is the looming nostalgia that comes with the wilting petals.
 What could be better than a bunch of your favorite crocheted flowers that you can keep for ages?
 All you need to freshen them up is a quick wash.
 These crocheted Hydrangeas presented in a brown wrap or a porcelain vase will surely put a smile on your beloved’s face.
 Crochet flowers from Moara Crochet Designs